uplusk/stock-screener/README.md

 # stock-screener
 An interactive jupyter notebook to help you screen your stocks
+# Pre-requisites:
+1. chromedriver.exe(included in this repository)
+2. Running all the cells of the notebook first and then entering your values.

 # Use this notebook as your stock screener
 The name of the exchange and the ticker symbol of your stock is all you need.